|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The present NWMO and OPG nuclear waste disposal plans completely fail to address the amount of nuclear power required to displace fossil fuels.
 As a result the NWMO and OPG conclusions relating to future nuclear generation capacity, future nuclear fuel requirements, future nuclear reactor types and future nuclear waste disposal methodology are completely wrong.
 The NWMO is directed by "perceived public opinion" instead of by realistic engineering and science.
 The OPG plan is driven by "political expediency" rather than by good engineering.

 The NWMO is attempting to store untreated spent nuclear fuel with a toxic lifetime of over 400,000 years below the water table in a "receptive community".
 The fundamental problem with this storage concept is that any site that is sufficiently dry to be geophysically suitable for safe long term storage of high level nuclear waste does not and never will have sufficient ground water to support a "receptive community".
-Viewed another way, the geology at any "receptive community" with adequate fresh water is unsuitable for safe long term storage of high level nuclear waste.
+Viewed another way, the geology at any "receptive community" with adequate fresh water is unsuitable for safe long term underground storage of high level nuclear waste.

 Neither the NWMO nor OPG have made reasonable provisions for nuclear waste recycling.